 There is a range of different filters.
 If you only intend to keep a few fish then a plastic, the in-tank filter will be sufficient.

 If you want to fill the tank to its biological capacity, then a small power filter would be more suitable.

 Each brand will offer a range of these power filters, look out for which one is recommended for the tank size.

-Though they are more expensive that other equipment (you can expect to pay $20-$30 for a reasonable filter), if there is any component worth investing in, it is the filter.
+Though they are more expensive than other equipment (you can expect to pay $20-$30 for a reasonable filter) if there is any component worth investing in, it is the filter.